leomol/FPA/README.md

 ### `epochs`
 Structure with epoch definitions according to the experimental design.
 Plots and output data will be parsed out and averaged according to these epochs.
+There must not be time overlaps in the epoch definitions.

 #### Default
 A single epoch called `Data` spanning the whole recording.